Guide to Master’s in Taxation

 You may have interacted with a tax expert when it came time for you to file your tax returns.
-That person likely guided you through the process, asking careful questions pertaining to deductibles, exemptions, and more.
-The scope of work for tax professionals however goes beyond tax season.
+That person likely guided you through the process, asking careful questions pertaining to deductibles, exemptions and more.
+However, the scope of work for tax professionals goes beyond tax season.

-In matters of sales taxes, business taxes, property taxes, and payroll, the tax expert leads the charge in solving any issues that may arise and making sure that all stakeholders comply with the Internal Revenue Service’s regulations.
+In matters of sales taxes, business taxes, property taxes and payroll, the tax expert leads the charge in solving any issues that may arise and makes sure that all stakeholders comply with the Internal Revenue Service’s regulations.

 When deciding whether to pursue your master’s in taxation or master’s in tax law, it’s important to not only consider job outlook, but also program cost, program requirements, study environment and earning potential.
 Each of these factors can help you determine if earning your advanced degree is an educational investment you want to make.